Resources

 Opioids

 Opioids are a class of drugs with a high potential for misuse and addiction.
-Repeated use greatly increases the risk of developing an opioid use disorder.
+Repeated opioid use increases the risk of developing an opioid use disorder.

 Tobacco